Hyde F.C. (1885)

-Hyde Football Club was a football club from Hyde, England, notable for suffering the worst defeat in an English first-class football match.
+Hyde Football Club was a football club from Hyde, Cheshire, England, notable for suffering the worst defeat in an English first-class football match.

 History

 The club was formed in 1885.
 They entered the 1887–88 FA Cup and were drawn against Preston North End in the first round.
 Preston fielded a full-strength side, and Hyde were reduced to 10 men when 3–0 down, the North Enders taking pity and allowing a substitute to come on when they had reached 12.
 The final score - 26–0 - remains a record score for an English first-class match.

 The club rebounded from this disaster quickly, and the 1888–89 season saw them play 44 matches and win 27, including against high-profile clubs such as Druids, Walsall Town Swifts and Bolton Wanderers.
 The club's gate income was just over £900, but it had to pay half of that to professional players, and the overall annual loss was £150.